medic/cht-conf/README.md

 ## Testing

+### Unit tests

 Execute `npm test` to run static analysis checks and the test suite.
 Requires Docker to run integration tests against a CouchDB instance.

+### End-to-end tests

+Run `npm run test-e2e` to run the end-to-end test suite against an actual CHT instance locally.
+These tests rely on [CHT Docker Helper](https://docs.communityhealthtoolkit.org/hosting/4.x/app-developer/#cht-docker-helper-for-4x) to spin up and tear down an instance locally.

+The code interfacing with CHT Docker Helper lives in [`test/e2e/cht-docker-utils.js`](./test/e2e/cht-docker-utils.js).
+You should rely on the API exposed by this file to orchestrate CHT instances for testing purposes.
+It is preferable to keep the number of CHT instances orchestrated in E2E tests low as it takes a non-negligible amount of time to spin up an instance and can quickly lead to timeouts.

 ## Executing your local branch